kobakos/Acrylic_3D_KB/README.md

 ## wiring and setting up firmwares
 Before wiring, think about where and how to place the pro micro, or any other microcontrollers.
 In this keyboard, pro micro is meant to be mounted to the bottom plate using [ProMicroSocket(ProMicroのおうち)](https://booth.pm/ja/items/1073313) and m2 standoffs.
 If you are not using this, you will need to somehow mount the pro micro, and solder the cables to for the left side and the right side to communicate, which was originally done by trs cable.
 Reset button can be substituted by shorting the pins on pro micro, so it won't be a big problem.
 The rest are the same as other keyboards.
-Please refer to [hand wiring guide](https://beta.docs.qmk.fm/using-qmk/guides/keyboard-building/hand_wire) and [split keyboard guide](https://beta.docs.qmk.fm/using-qmk/hardware-features/feature_split_keyboard) from qmk   .
+Please refer to [hand wiring guide](https://beta.docs.qmk.fm/using-qmk/guides/keyboard-building/hand_wire) and [split keyboard guide](https://beta.docs.qmk.fm/using-qmk/hardware-features/feature_split_keyboard) from qmk.
 Don't wire any rows or cols to the D0 port(PD0) if you are going to use the default settings of QMK's split keyboard.

 ## operation verification